chenzimin/chenzimin.github.io/_posts/2019-3-14-Exaplaining-automatic-program-repair-using-concrete-example.md

  If you prefer watching video instead of reading, I recommend this presentation from Claire Le Geous (["Automatic Patch Generation" by Claire Le Goues](https://www.youtube.com/watch?v=sRkfMe0_5cA)).

- By now you should have pretty clear overview of how automatic program works.
+ By now you should have a pretty clear overview of how automatic program works.
 But remember that this is only the one toy example and it is only used to demonstrate the concepts in automatic program repair.
-We haven't touch more complex problem such as large search space, problem with redundancy assumption, overfitting patch and multi location bug repair, which I may discuss in the future.
+We haven't touch more complex problem such as large search space, problem with redundancy assumption, overfitting patch and multi-location bug repair, which I may discuss in the future.
 Hopes that this blog helped you and feel free to contact me if you have any questions.